-SEQUENCE-EXISTS-P - Tests for the existence of a database sequence.
-Function sequence-exists-p name &key owner database => result name The name of the sequence as a string, symbol or SQL expression.
+SEQUENCE-EXISTS-P -- Tests for the existence of a database sequence.

-owner A string, NIL or :all.
+sequence-exists-p name &key owner database => result

-result A Boolean.
+name The name of the sequence as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.

-Tests for the existence of an SQL sequence called name in database which defaults to default database. owner is NIL by default which means that only sequences owned by users are examined.
+Tests for the existence of an SQL sequence called name in database which defaults to default-database. owner is NIL by default which means that only sequences owned by users are examined.
 If owner is a string denoting a user name, only sequences owned by owner are examined.
 If owner is :all then all sequences are examined.